A Weekender's Guide to Wanaka

 The natural approach and tender love and care has already proven its worth; the distillery most recently took home a gold medal at the New York World Wine & Spirits Awards for its 'The Source' gin that uses fresh botanicals like rosehip, juniper, angelica root, coriander, orange and lemon.
 We can also verify that it's an incredible full-bodied drop.
 And we're counting down the days until the cork is popped on the distillery's flagship whisky in November, 2025.

-2017 saw the seventh outing of Festival of Colour.
+2021 will mark the ninth outing of Festival of Colour.
 Every year the festival brings together a lineup of local and international talent, all handpicked by festival program director Philip Tremewan from the likes of Edinburgh Fringe.
 Tickets are hot property with locals and surrounding cities, with practically every show selling out upon release.

 EAT & DRINK